 It is possible to claim the second pillar of your pension as soon as you are 55 years old.
-You can also wait up to five years after the retirement age.
+You can also wait up to five years after retirement age.

 Pension income from claiming BVG pension

-If you reach retirement age while in Switzerland, the annual BVG pension amounts to 6,8 percent of the total accrued from all contributions to the scheme.
+If you reach retirement age while in Switzerland, the annual BVG pension amounts to around 6,8 percent of the total accrued from all contributions to the scheme.

 Can I pay more into a BVG pension?

 Some expats may come to Switzerland in later life and have not had as much time to earn a sufficient pension through the BVG scheme as those who are younger.
 That is why many BVG pension providers allow you to invest money from elsewhere into the scheme.
 Contact your pension provider for more details.